giotramu/postcss-config/README.md

 not < 0.5%
 ```

-You can change it when you need:
+You can change the query when you need:

 ```js
 //--- Grab default config